oonap0oo/Numworks-calculator/README.md

 The interval is searched for sign changes, these points are further refined yielding the roots using modified false position.

+Afterwards a plot is show of the function with the found roots.

 ![roots_plot_screenshot2.png](roots_plot_screenshot2.png)

 ![roots_plot_screenshot3.png](roots_plot_screenshot3.png)